Peter Reynolds (archaeologist): Butser Ancient Farm

 In 1972, Reynolds was recruited as the first director of Butser Ancient Farm, an experimental archaeology research site in Hampshire, southern England.
 The site began as a working Iron Age farm, reconstructing Iron Age roundhouses from UK archaeology to test current theories on Iron Age building techniques, as well as economy and culture.
 Reynolds' work at Butser established the current understanding of the roundhouse, showing that Iron Age roundhouses did not need a chimney or other hole for smoke to escape through, and disproving prevailing thought at the time.
 The projects at Butser were instrumental in establishing experimental archaeology as a legitimate archaeological discipline.

 In the 50 years since its establishment, hundreds of experiments have been conducted at Butser, covering a wide range of subjects including the construction of houses, the storage of grain, the keeping of livestock, and the production and use of ancient technologies.
 Today, the site includes buildings from the Stone Age, Bronze Age, Iron Age, and Saxon period, including a replica Roman villa, and continues to run experiments and educate the public.

 During his time at Butser, he also appeared on various episodes of the Channel 4 television series Time Team.
 The 6th episode of Series 9, in which he appeared, is dedicated to him, as he died after filming but before it aired.

 Personal life

 Reynolds was twice married.
 He married Bridget in 1976.
-Together, they had a daughter, Jemma.
+They had one daughter.